Crock Pot Baby Back Ribs

 Salt: You can use less salt if you are watching your sodium intake.

 Brown Sugar: You can use coconut sugar in place of brown sugar.
-If you are doing Whole30, you can skip the sugar but we really recommend it.
-It adds a lot of flavor!
+If you are doing Whole30, you can skip the sugar, but it really does add a lot of flavor!

-Liquid: Any liquid will work in the crockpot.
-Water, beer, apple juice or broth all work.
+Liquid: You can cook ribs in a slow cooker without liquid, but we don’t recommend it.
+The liquid in the slow cooker helps to steam the ribs and make them super tender.
+Any liquid will work in the crockpot.
+Water, beer, apple juice or chicken broth all work.

-BBQ Sauce: You can use any kind of BBQ Sauce on these ribs.
+BBQ Sauce: You can use your favorite BBQ Sauce on these ribs.
+We like a homemade bbq sauce.

-Baby back ribs in the crockpot will be done after 4-5 hours.
+- Pour the water into the crockpot and place the ribs in, bone side down.
+Cook on low for 4-5 hours.
 They’ll start to get darker brown in color and more tender.
 You want the ribs to be flexible, but not falling off the bone.

 What to serve with Crockpot Ribs